shivalkarrahul/ci-cd-workshop/README.md

 ### **7.6.
 Download and Copy Workshop Files**

+In this step, you will download the required frontend and backend application files into your GitHub repositories.
+These files are already prepared in the main workshop repo and need to be copied into your cloned frontend/backed repos so that Jenkins can build and deploy them.

 #### **Frontend Files**

+Navigate to your frontend repo:

 ```bash
 cd ~/ci-cd-workshop/ci-cd-workshop-frontend
 ```

+Below are the files you will download and why each is needed:

+#### **1. `index.html` — The Frontend Application**

+This is the main UI of the Assignment Tracker application.
+It contains:

+* The HTML layout
+* JavaScript functions to call the backend API
+* Logic to display Assignment lists and versions

+Download:

 ```bash
 wget https://raw.githubusercontent.com/shivalkarrahul/ci-cd-workshop/main/frontend/index.html
 ```

+#### **2. `frontend_version.json` — Frontend Version Tracking**

+This file contains a simple JSON with a version number.
+It helps verify whether the frontend deployment updated successfully in S3.

+Download:

 ```bash
 wget https://raw.githubusercontent.com/shivalkarrahul/ci-cd-workshop/main/frontend/frontend_version.json
 ```

+#### **3. `Jenkinsfile` — CI/CD Pipeline for Frontend**

+This Jenkinsfile defines:

+* How the frontend should be built
+* How files are uploaded to S3
+* Which S3 bucket to deploy to
+* Pipeline stages and parameters

+Download:

 ```bash
 wget https://raw.githubusercontent.com/shivalkarrahul/ci-cd-workshop/main/frontend/Jenkinsfile